The Radial Masa in a Free Group Factor is Maximal Injective: The radial masa in a free group factor

 A critical component of R\u{a}dulescu's computations in \cite{Radulescu.LapMasa} are recurrence relations analogous to (\ref{Prelim.Rec}) showing how the $\xi^i_{r,s}$ behave under multiplication with $w_1$.
 We will need these relations subsequently so we recall them here.
 Again it is slightly more convenient for our purposes to use a suitable normalisation, so we define $\tilde{w_1}=w_1/(2K-1)^{1/2}$.
-Then, for $i\geq 1$ and $r,s\geq 0$, there exist values of $\sigma(i)=\pm 1$ so that
+Applying our normalisation conventions to \cite[Lemma 1]{Radulescu.LapMasa}, for $i\geq 1$ and $r,s\geq 0$, there exist values of $\sigma(i)=\pm 1$ so that

 and